uvarc/rc-learning/content/courses/cpp_introduction/console_io.md

 The `cin` object is for input; it is a member of the _istream_ (input stream) class.
 If a console is attached the others all output is to the same device (the screen).
 They are members of the _ostream_ (output stream) class.
 Unix and Mac OS shells can redirect standard output and standard error to separate files.
 Standard output is for "normal" output whereas standard error is used for error messages.

+On Linux cin and cout are buffered, whereas cerr is not.
-Clog is also attached to the standard-error stream but is buffered; that is, the messages are accumulated in memory until the buffer is filled, when they are _flushed_ (written) to output.
-Cerr is not buffered.
+Clog is attached to the standard-error stream but is buffered.

 The "c" is for _character_, which is the type these objects can handle.
 For wide characters (two or more bytes) the streams `wcin`, `wcout`, `wcerr`, and `wclog` are available.